nixer89/rippled/src/xrpl/protocol/README.md

 ## Serialized Objects

-In ripple objects transmitted over the network must be serialized into a canonical format.
-The prefix "ST" refers to classes that deal with the serialized format of ripple objects.
+In xrpl objects transmitted over the network must be serialized into a canonical format.
+The prefix "ST" refers to classes that deal with the serialized format of xrpl objects.

 The term "Tx" or "tx" is an abbreviation for "Transaction",